The challenge of becoming focused.

 I have at least begun the journey and so now the challenge will be to stay focused.

 It’s been two months since beginning this post since then I have reviewed a course I completed earlier to achieve a better understanding because it was the most difficult one to understand.
 Following that, I previewed the lectures for the next course and earlier today enrolled in the course, regression models expecting to complete it within a month.

 So far I have maintained my focus on learning the fundamentals of data science bringing me a step closer to completing this specialization I began last November.

-I have not lost my focus yet on what I set out to do more than a year ago and should easily be in reach of competing this goal by mid 2017 if all goes according to plan.
+I have not lost my focus yet on what I set out to do more than a year ago and should easily be within reach of competing this goal by mid-2017 if all goes according to plan.
 More updates to follow!

 61127 or 26 Nov 2016

 Making progress, approaching 50% completion in the Regression Models course, just need to complete the third quiz, begin the course peer graded project and simultaneously complete the project and the fourth quiz by the course closing date on 61219.
 These are quite powerful statistical tools to have available especially the multivariate regression that was just taught.
 I can see why these skills could be in demand by a lot of different organizations including my own.

 Just a quick update; somehow I managed to complete the course in Regression Models and subsequently enrolled in and also completed the course in Practical Machine Learning.

 Now I am progressing through the final course, Developing Data Products, before moving on to the specialization “Capstone Project”.

 Today I am working on the course project, due toward the end of the fourth week in the course Developing Data Products.